chocolatey/docs/input/en-us/licensed-extension/setup.md

 ### Install Without Context Menus

-As of Chocolatey Licensed Extension v1.12.2, you can install to client machines without the context menus (the "Right Click" menu).
+You can install to client machines without the context menus (the "Right Click" menu).
 Add the following to your installation : `--params="'/NoContextMenu'"`.
-As of Chocolatey Licensed Extension v2.1.0, you can pass `--params="'/NoContextMenu'"` during upgrade as well to remove context menus if you have previously already deployed them.
+You can pass `--params="'/NoContextMenu'"` during upgrade as well to remove context menus if you have previously already deployed them.
 Example: `choco install chocolatey.extension -y --params="'/NoContextMenu'"`.

 ## Upgrading